Skyhawk172/CleaningData/README.md

-##Data Analysis
+##Data Analysis The analysis performed by the run_analysis.R script is
-The analysis performed by the run_analysis.R script is straightforward and will ingest both datasets ("test" and "train") in the same execution.
+straightforward.
 All the user needs to type in RStudio, given the necessary input files are found, is the command "source("run_analysis.R")".
+The script will ingest both datasets ("test" and "train") in the same execution.

-The run_analysis.R script performs the following tasks:
+In particular, the run_analysis.R script performs the following tasks:

 1. Load all the input files listed above, including the references files such as the subject listing, the activity labels, and the variable names (features.txt).